University of Technology Sydney

 1.0 Disciplinary knowledge

-The online contents and tutorial activities will allow students to develop practical and theoretical skills in Algebra.
+The lecture content and workshop activities will allow students to develop practical and theoretical skills in Algebra.

 2.0 Research, inquiry and critical thinking

-The collaborative approach to problem formulations and solutions used in the tutorials helps students develop skills in identifying and evaluating alternative approaches to solving problems.
+The collaborative approach to problem formulations and solutions used in the workshops helps students develop skills in identifying and evaluating alternative approaches to solving problems.

 4.0 Reflection, innovation, creativity

-The micro-teaching assessment task requires students to think about how to present material creatively and engagingly, and reflect afterwards on its effectiveness in communicating and teaching the concepts.
+The assessment items require students to think about how to present material creatively, precisely and engagingly, and feedback provided after each item allow students to reflect on the effectiveness in communicating the concepts in their responses.

 5.0 Communication

-Presentation of written and oral solutions to problems using appropriate professional language is emphasised in the tutorials and assessment.
-All assessment tasks require the appropriate presentation of information, reasoning and conclusions and require students to gain meaning from instructions (written or verbal) and problem statements.
+Presentation of written and oral solutions to problems using appropriate professional language is emphasised in the workshops and assessment.
+Assessment tasks require the appropriate presentation of information, reasoning and conclusions and require students to gain meaning from instructions and problem statements.

 Teaching and learning strategies